 1. The Colorado School of Mines Geology Museum in Golden, Colorado does free, in-person examinations of your samples.
 Just go to the museum on Tuesday or Thursday between 10am and noon.
 If you have questions, you can contact them at 303-273-3815 or email@example.com If you mail them your sample, be sure to send a big enough piece to make identification easy and realize they won’t mail it back.

-The entire museum is also free.
+This entire museum is also free to visit.
 It has some impressive gold specimens and lots of other minerals.
 Their collection is much bigger than what they can display so they use part of their space for rotating exhibits.
 Don’t worry, the gold is ALWAYS on display…funny how that works 😉 The museum is worth a visit (and a whole other blog post, honestly) even if you don’t have a sample you want identified.
 Learn more about the museum here: http://www.mines.edu/Geology_Museum

 2. As part of their Geo-scientist training and community outreach, the Metropolitan State College of Denver, Department of Earth & Atmospheric Science, Professional Services Division offers free mineral specimen identification.
 Doing this doesn’t just help you, it will help educate future Geoscientists!
 Details and specimen submittal forms with instructions can be downloaded from: